kstateome/django-cas/README.md

 ## Proxied Hosts

 You will need to setup middleware to handle the use of proxies.
+Something similar to the following:

+    class ProxyMiddleware(object):

+        # Middleware used to "fake" the django app that it lives at the Proxy Domain
+        def process_request(self, request):
+            request.META['HTTP_HOST'] = getattr(settings, 'PROXY_DOMAIN', PROXY_DOMAIN)

+This middleware needs to be added before the django ``common`` middleware.

 ## CAS Response Callbacks